Notation#

 + 1 2 (3 * 4)

-# and a braced list can contain naked parts.
+# and a bracket list can contain nude parts.

-the escape character \ enters naked mode at its indentation level.
+the escape character \ enters nude notation at its indentation level.

 print